 Undescended Testicle: Risk for Testicular CancerSkip to the navigation

-Untreated undescended testicles are usually removed in adult men and teens who have gone through puberty because of the increased risk of testicular cancer.
+Untreated undescended testicles are usually removed in adult men and teens who have gone through puberty because of the increased risk of cancer.

-Because of the risk of cancer, men who have an undescended testicle should have regular medical checkups (at least once every 2 years) throughout life.
+Men who have an undescended testicle should have regular medical checkups (at least once every 2 years) throughout life.
 These checkups may include a testicular exam.
 If you have an undescended testicle, talk with your doctor about how often you need to be checked.

 Primary Medical Reviewer John Pope, MD - Pediatrics

 Specialist Medical Reviewer Peter Anderson, MD, FRCS(C) - Pediatric Urology

-To learn more visit Healthwise.org
+To learn more about Healthwise, visit Healthwise.org.

-© 1995-2013 Healthwise, Incorporated.
+© 1995-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.